haysjanete/Personal-Project-Tracker/journals/katelyn_martin.md

 * posgres database set up, API endpoint design, docker yaml file updates

 I set up our project database using postgresql.
 I also updated our yaml file to support this updates throughout the project.
 I worked with Klaudia to finalize API endpoint design.
 We do realize that these endpoints can change as the project evolves.
 I uploaded the wireframe and created the api.md in docs.
 I am currently debating between setting up a script to set up our database tables vs using migrations.

+## 11/17/22
+Today, I worked on:
+* progres database set up,

+I ended up reconfiguring our postgres set up to use migrations instead of a sql file.
+I learned about using the F2 key today from the video on authentication in order to select all items on a page.